mwsustuff/HuB/LinuxCommands.md

 __ls__

 Shows list of files and directories.

 This is probably one of the most commonly typed commands.
 This has many options to see different types of files and it also supports wild cards.

-Show all files in current directory ls
+1. Show all files in current directory
+> ls

-Show all files in a directory /mydir/some/path
+2. Show all files in a directory /mydir/some/path

-ls /mydir/some/path
+> ls /mydir/some/path

-Display details of all file in the list ls -l
+3. Display details of all file in the list
+> ls -l

-Display all hidden files as well (including the files name start with a do ) ls -a
+4.Display all hidden files as well (including the files name start with a do )
+> ls -a

-Display all file that have names starting with my
+5.Display all file that have names starting with my

-ls my*
+>ls my*

-cd
+__cd__

 Used to change directory

-Go to the home directory of logged in user cd
+1. Go to the home directory of logged in user
+> cd

-Go to a specific directory named /mydir/some/path cd /mydire/some/path
+2. Go to a specific directory named /mydir/some/path

-cp
+> cd /mydire/some/path

+__cp__

 Copy a file or directory from one location to another.

-Copy a file name file1 with name file2 cp file1 file2
+1. Copy a file name file1 with name file2
+> cp file1 file2

-Copy the directory name dir1 to dir2 cp -r dir1 dir2
+2.Copy the directory name dir1 to dir2

-mkdir
+> cp -r dir1 dir2

+__mkdir__

 Create one or more directories

-Create a directory named mydirecory mkdir mydirectory
+1. Create a directory named mydirecory
+> mkdir mydirectory

-Create 3 directories name dir1, dir2 and dir3
+2. Create 3 directories name dir1, dir2 and dir3
-mkdir dir1 dir2 dir3
+> mkdir dir1 dir2 dir3

-man
+__man__

-Used to read more details about how to use any command There are hundreds of commands and each of these commands are supported with dozens of options.
+Used to read more details about how to use any command

+There are hundreds of commands and each of these commands are supported with dozens of options.
 You can always use this command to explore more options supported by a command.

-Show help for ls command
+1. Show help for ls command
-man ls
+> man ls
-Show help for grep command
+2. Show help for grep command
-man grep
+> man grep

-mv - Rename command
+__mv__ - Rename command

 Used for renaming a file or directory.

 Rename file1 to file2